blynkkk/docs/glossary.md

 ## M

-`Metadata` - a set of characteristics \(or configurations\) applied to every Product and associated with every Device
+`Metadata` - a set of characteristics \(or configurations\) applied to every Product and associated with every Device.

 ## N

-`Notification` - a message sent by Email, SMS or Push after an `Event` occured
+`Notification` - a message sent by Email, SMS or Push after an `Event` occured.

 ## O